In memoriam ![]()

 6TH DECEMBER 1917

-Image of Thomson's grave kindly provided by Richard Evans.
-See his website Nelson, Glamorgan and the Great War http://www.nelson-ww1-memorial.org.uk.
 Image of William Thomson from Ballymoney Heroes 1914-1918, by Robert Thompson.
-Image of Memorial Plaque Copyright © Phillip Tardif with all rights reserved as set out in this Use of Material policy.
+Images of Memorial Plaque and gravestone Copyright © Phillip Tardif with all rights reserved as set out in this Use of Material policy.